 Lamichhane went further to state that such a decision was bound to come about to make trekking safer after many tourists went missing over the past few years.

-“This decision has been taken to keep our tourists’ safe at all cost” said Lamichhane.
+“This decision has been taken to keep our tourists safe at all costs,” said Lamichhane.

 This will be a win-win situation for all sides.
 Our visiting tourists’ will now be safe & head back to the homes they came from.
 On the flip side of the coin, employment will increase significantly in Nepal.